getsentry/sentry-kubernetes/README.md

 ### Integrations

-- `SENTRY_K8S_INTEGRATION_GKE_ENABLED` - if set to `1`, enable GKE integration.
+- `SENTRY_K8S_INTEGRATION_GKE_ENABLED` - if set to `1`, enable the [GKE](https://cloud.google.com/kubernetes-engine/) integration.
 Default is `0` (disabled).

-  The GKE integration will attempt to fetch GKE/GCE metadata from the metadata server, such as project name, cluster name, and cluster location.
+  The GKE integration will attempt to fetch GKE/GCE metadata from [the GCP metadata server](https://cloud.google.com/compute/docs/metadata/overview), such as project name, cluster name, and cluster location.